 We are continuing to engage with local people through the Covid-19 pandemic

-The NHS in Kent and Medway has been working hard during the coronavirus pandemic to keep one another safe and care for those who needed our services.
-People in Kent and Medway have had to adapt to health services going online, to different contact methods and to different routines and practices.
+The NHS in Kent and Medway has been working hard during the coronavirus pandemic to keep people safe and care for those who need our services.
+People in Kent and Medway have had to adapt to health services going online, to different contact methods and routines and practices.
 We have been doing the same in our engagement work.